 Participants in a privately pooled investment fund, like the Ministry Trust Fund, experience a return made up of two components.
 The first part of the return is the dividend income, described above.
 The second part is the change in the Fund’s unit value.
 The unit value is updated at each month-end.
 It fluctuates based on the value of the underlying investments which consists of bonds or fixed income securities, stocks of large and small, domestic and international companies, and alternative investments.
 Investment Policy Statement.
 The unit value experiences both appreciation and depreciation over the short-term.
 The Ministry Trust Fund is structured to be a long-term investment and is appropriate for investments no less than a five-year horizon.

 The Foundation publishes quarterly investment performance reports for the Ministry Trust Fund.
 They can be viewed on the Foundation’s website.
-MTF Performance Report.
+MTF Performance Report (March 31, 2022)

 A privately pooled investment fund requires cost to administer.
 By holding shares in the Ministry Trust Fund, the participating account benefits from the group purchasing power of the collective investment.
 This creates a structure for competitive bank custody and money manager expenses that are borne by the Fund.
 The Foundation also accesses a fee that covers just part of its cost of oversight, accounting, reporting and directing income payouts.
 This fee is called the Cost Recovery Fee Schedule.
 It is deducted quarterly from each account.